shakacode/react_on_rails/docs/guides/configuration.md

   config.random_dom_id = true # default

   # defaults to "" (top level)
-  config.node_modules_location = "client" # If using Shakapacker you should use "".
+  config.node_modules_location = "" # If using Shakapacker you should use "".

   # If you're using the standard Shakapacker configuration of webpack, then Shakapacker
   # will automatically modify or create an assets:precompile task to build your assets.
 If so,